XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 values by 5 for a multi-signed transaction with 4 signatures.)

 The `fee` result is always instantanteous, and relates to the open ledger.
-Thus, it does not include any sequence number or IDs, and may not make sense if rippled is not synced to the network.
+It includes the sequence number of the current open ledger, but may not make sense if rippled is not synced to the network.

 Result format:
 ```